ChalkingCode/fearlesstrialproject/README.md

 	git clone https://github.com/ChalkingCode/fearlesstrialproject.git

+4. cd fearlesstrialproject

-4. Run commands Note: the port will be 3000 unless configured see Port Solution How to.
+5. Run commands Note: the port will be 3000 unless configured see Port Solution How to.

 	npm start or you can run node index.js